Kaelus/Rocky/README.md

-# Rocky: Ransomware Countermeasures for Edge-based Virtualized Desktop Infrastructure
+# Rocky: Tamper-Resistant Distributed Replicated Block Device for EdgeVDI

 ## Authors

-Beom Heyn Kim \<beomheyn.kim@gmail.com\> at Cloud Systems Lab, Hanyang University ERICA
+Beom Heyn Kim \<beomheyn.kim@gmail.com\> at Cloud System Lab, Hanyang University ERICA

-## Abstract

-This includes both source code of the prototype Rocky and evaluation data.

-1. Software
-   - Rocky Controller source code is included
-   - Other components of Rocky Endpoint are included as executable or .deb
-   - Additionally, DynamoDB is included which is used as a Connector-Cloudlet (replication broker)

-2. Data
-   - Throughput measurement result (section 5.2) is in 363 bytes large file eval/throughput.csv which is in the comma separated value format
-     - The first column contains the percentages of blocks present locally
-     - The second and the third columns shows write throughput in KB/s to compare between the baseline NBD and Rocky implementation
-     - The fourth and the fifth columns shows read throughput in KB/s to compare between the baseline NBD and Rocky implementation
-   - A 4.1MB high-resolution .jpg file for the reduction rate measurement (section 5.3)

-See the 'Build Environment' section below for dependencies and requirements.

 # Overview

 Rocky is a distributed replicated block device for tamper and failure resistant EdgeVDI.
 Rocky uses a replication broker to synchronize disk images across cloudlets, which is the edge datacenter sitting between endpoints and the cloud.
 Rocky replicates changes made to the disk images as a consistent immutable mutation history consisting of a totally-ordered write sequence.
 Therefore, it allows data recovery against tampering attacks such as ransomware or the wiper malware attacks or permanent failures such as fire, earthquake or disk worn out.

+Details of its design is further discussed in the research paper "[Rocky: Replicating Block Devices for Tamper and Failure Resistant Edge-based Virtualized Desktop Infrastructure](https://dl.acm.org/doi/abs/10.1145/3485832.3485886)," presented at ACSAC '22

 # Build Environment

-We tested with the following versions of software:
+Tested with the following versions of software:

 1. Ubuntu 22.04